 Finding Garage Door Cables

 There are many different types of garage door cables depending on the spring system that you have.
 Obviously those who have torsion springs for their garage require torsion spring cables with a crimped stop at one end and a loop at the other.
 Cables have to be specifically wound and secured in such a way that they’ll not break.
-Our team of professionals in Seattle can help you to determine which garage door cables you need and complete the installation or repairs.
+Our team of professionals in Las Vegas can help you to determine which garage door cables you need and complete the installation or repairs.
 Some garages will have extension springs found on either side of the door which require extension spring cables.
 You might also need safety cables to use in conjunction with your extension springs.
 The safety cables prevent damage or injuries on the off chance that the spring ends up snapping.

 Your garage door cables are comprised of metal and they’re meant to be very strong. however, they have to be flexible so that they can be pulled and lowered through the pulley system regularly, wound and unwound around every time.
 As such, just because they’re strong doesn’t mean they can’t break.
 Faulty or broken cables will result in your garage door not functioning properly.
 The worst case scenario is that one of the springs snaps and the cable, not being in place, could fling the broken spring and seriously hurt someone.
-For that reason and many more when you see something wrong with your garage door cables it’s best to call a professional in Seattle to help you rectify the situation immediately.
+For that reason and many more when you see something wrong with your garage door cables it’s best to call a professional in Las Vegas to help you rectify the situation immediately.

 What Can Go Wrong?